apigee-labs/rapier/README.md

 April 4 2016:

 A validator and an html generator are now provided.
 The implementations of both are in the util directory.
 Prerequisites are the same as for the
-OpenAPI Specification genenrator, which now uses the validator.
+OpenAPI Specification generator, which now uses the validator.

 Usage of the validator is `validate_rapier.py filename` where filename is the name of the rapier file.
 Errors and warnings are written to stderr.